skulkarni2/PUI2016_sck408/HW4_sck408/CitibikeReview_sck408.md

 1. Riders between 20-40 age group
 2. Riders between 40-60 age group
 Thus t-test is suitable for this proposal which tests the difference between two groups.
+If the bin size is reduced and the data is divided into more groups then ANOVA test would be suitable for testing the hypothesis.